h-rahman-7/LinuxBashFundamentals/Bash/scripting-fundamentals.md

 Consistency: Executes the script with Bash, even if you're using a different shell.

 ## Bash Script Arguments
-`Arguments;` can be added to a bash script after the script’s name.
+`Arguments:` can be added to a bash script after the script’s name.
 Once provided they can be accessed by using $(position in the argument list).
 For example, the first argument can be accessed with $1, the second with $2, the third with $3, etc.

 #!/bin/bash
 '# For a script invoked by saycolors red green blue